ManishRShetty/ML/Copy_of_ML_Explained.md

 ])
 ```

+---

 ### Code Explanation:
-This code performs the following operations:

-(Add detailed explanation here if available in the markdown cells above or below)
+This code compiles and trains the CNN model using binary cross-entropy loss and the RMSprop optimizer.
+The model is trained for 15 epochs using the training data generator.

 ```python
 model.compile(